-Before the arrival of European conquerors (see History and Myth), Argentina's indigenous peoples (see Political and Social Relations) led rich spiritual lives.
+Before the arrival of European conquerors (see p.
+1-2 of History and Myth), Argentina's indigenous peoples (see p.
+13 of Political and Social Relations) led rich spiritual lives.
 While the details of many beliefs and practices remain unknown, indigenous groups likely recognized multiple spirits and gods, who created the universe, controlled the natural elements, and influenced daily life.
 Some sources claim native Argentines may have believed in religious systems that centered around these higher powers and the need to commune with them through prayer and rituals.